tpolvinen/Agri/source/luonnos.md

     Hakulauseella
         ("Internet of Things") AND (agriculture OR horticulture OR "plant production"  OR "plant factory" OR "precision agriculture" OR "smart farming" OR "vertical farming" OR "plant factory" OR farm OR greenhouses) AND ("literature review" OR survey) <27-04-2018  20:33>
             Noin 12000 hakutulosta, joista käyty läpi 100 ensimmäistä hakukoneen Sort by relevance-lajittelun mukaan.
-                Artikkelin Wortmann: Internet of Things lähteistä:Atzori: The Internet of Things: A survey Perusteos
+                Artikkelin Wortmann: Internet of Things lähteistä:
+                    Atzori: The Internet of Things: A survey Perusteos, keskeiset teknologiat lyhyesti.
                 Taylor: Farming the Web of Things
                     Case smart farming, datan jako
                 Motlagh: Low-Altitude Unmanned Aerial Vehicles-Based Internet of Things Services: Comprehensive Survey and Future Perspectives